dgoldman0/homeless/warp-complex/FAQ.md

 The active rail metric is a time-dependent radial spacetime geometry written in service order: a localized rail-shaped support region creates the causal and spatial infrastructure, a throat-gated transport flow carries the packet through that region first, then a catch-and-rematch stage adjusts the packet’s relation to the rail so it remains in the intended causal channel as transport ends, after which the carrying flow fades while the throat support is still held, and only then does the supporting throat geometry relax and reset.
 Its lapse component controls the local clock-rate and causal margin, its radial spatial component controls stretching and compression along the rail, its angular component controls the effective throat area, and its radial shift component supplies the carrying field; that carrying field is confined to the support envelope and timed so the packet is transported, synchronized for release, separated from the rail, and followed by a controlled unwind of the geometry.

-## What is the order of service for the active rail architecture?

-Generally, first the service prepares support.
-It then carries the packet.
-It must then catch the packet before fade shift, followed by throat relaxation and service reset.

-Prepare support -> carry packet -> catch packet -> fade shift -> relax throat -> reset.

-More specifically...

-Adiabatically prepare support
-→ carry packet inside the supported rail
-→ catch/rematch packet before release
-→ fade shift while support remains available
-→ complete a slow support decompression shoulder
-→ softly unwind angular capacity and reset

 ## What sources are considered for the plant support?

 The leading source candidate is a **nonminimally coupled scalar / scalar-tensor-like support sector**, especially the Barceló–Visser class of scalar fields that can violate energy conditions and support wormhole branches.
 Its strength is that it naturally matches the active-rail plant’s main need: **standing, anisotropic, curvature-linked throat support**.
 Its weakness is severe: the known wormhole branches require **trans-Planckian scalar field values**, so this is a strong inspiration for the support role, but not a complete physical source by itself.
 Barceló–Visser: [https://arxiv.org/abs/gr-qc/0003025](https://arxiv.org/abs/gr-qc/0003025)